Federal I-9 Form

 Enter your permanent address here.
 For undergraduates that is your address back home, not your on-campus mail center address.
 For graduate students, enter your local address.
 Don’t forget to write in your Social Security number.
 If you are an international student and don’t have a social security number yet you can leave this blank.

 If you are a US citizen check the first box.
 If you are a lawful permanent resident check the third box.
 If you are an enrolled international student check the fourth box and enter the expiration date which can be found on your visa.
 This is likely on or just after graduation.

 If you are a permanent resident enter your Alien Registration Number.
 If you are an enrolled international student enter your Form I-94 (Arrival-Departure Record) number.

 Check off the box for preparer and/or translator certification.

 Step by step instruction for the employer section:

-The student must provide (1) document from column A or (1) document from column B and (1) document from column C. Eligible documents are available the subsequent page of the I-9.
+The student must provide (1) document from column A or (1) document from column B and (1) document from column C. Eligible documents are available on page 3 of the I-9.
 The most common document provided is a US passport which fulfils both the identity and eligibility requirement.
 Enter this information in List A. The second most common is a social security card and driver’s license.
-Enter the driver’s license in to list B and the social security number in to List C. Many students, freshman in particular, may not have a US passport or social security card on campus.
-Since copies are unacceptable, the student’s parent or guardian will have to mail the originals.
+Enter the driver’s license into list B and the social security number into List C. Many students, first year in particular, may not have a US passport or social security card on campus.
+Since copies are unacceptable, the student’s parent or guardian will have to mail them the originals.

 The final section is straightforward.
 Under Employer’s Business or Organization Name you can put either your department name or just Harvard University.
-Don’t forget to sign!
+Don’t forget to sign and date!